-People who receive lifesaving and development assistance are categorised as ‘beneficiaries’.
+People who receive lifesaving and development assistance are termed as 'beneficiaries'.
 Is this correct?
-Not true.
+No.

 The humanitarian and development sector uses the term ‘beneficiary’ or ‘beneficiaries’ to categorise people who receive aid and assistance following a disaster or those who live in marginal circumstances of poverty and deprivation.
 This aid and assistance is made possible through the provision of financial support by countries that belong to the Organisation for Economic and Development Cooperation (OECD) and specific mechanisms in response to disasters and other humanitarian crises.
 Sources of this financial support are ultimately tax payers.
 A significant portion of financial support is also provided by foundations, charitable trusts, philanthropy, corporate social funds, and public giving.

 Collectively these arrangements and institutions that support them are commonly referred to as ‘the aid industry’.
 These institutions include the OECD, national governments, the UN system, international and national non-profits, faith-based organisations, private sector contractors, suppliers of goods and services, consultant firms and many other actors.
 There is also a perception that ‘beneficiaries’ are people from ‘third world countries’ or under the World Bank categorisation, ‘low income’ countries where most people live below the ‘poverty line’.
 These are people who survive on less than US$ 1.90 per day.